Vyral/base-template/_posts/2019-01-25-summing-up-the-2018-real-estate-market.md

 {% include pullquote.html %}

-With interest rates expected to rise again this year, we expect a lot more homes to come on the market, especially in the spring—**there could be 20% to 30% more homes available.** With all the buyers trying to lock in a home before the interest rates go up again, we should expect to see a rush of activity in the spring.
+With interest rates expected to rise again this year, we expect a lot more homes to come on the market, especially in the spring—**there could be 20% to 30% more homes available.** With all the buyers trying to lock in a home before the interest rates go up again, now is the time to put your home on the market, even before Spring.

 <br>The Roth Team had one of its best years in 2018—we closed on 245 homes, and our overall sales were up close to 15%.
 For that success, **we thank you**, our past and current clients, for all your referrals and your business.